Gwen's Take: A Tale of Two Missed Connections

 Posted: Thu, 11/07/2013 - 4:50pm

-When Vice President Joe Biden called the wrong Marty Walsh on Tuesday to congratulate him on winning the Boston mayor’s race, he was not the only politician struggling with mixed signals that night.
+When Vice President Joe Biden called the wrong Marty Walsh the other night to congratulate him on winning the Boston mayor’s race, he was not the only politician struggling with mixed signals that night.

 Biden could be forgiven for the misdial.
 There was clearly bad staff work at play here.
 (Plus, if I had a dime for every “Marty Walsh” living in Boston, I could probably afford to invest in Twitter.)

 — Rep. Martin J. Walsh (@marty_walsh) November 7, 2013

 And Biden was not the only one to dial the incorrect number.
 The wrong Marty Walsh turned out to be a Democratic operative whose phone kept ringing as he watched election returns on the couch with his wife.

 In the end, that mistake was not even the most serious miscalculation of the night.

 No, that honor went to a Democrat – New Jersey’s Barbara Buono-- and a Republican – Virginia’s Ken Cuccinelli.
 Both ran for governor.
 One was trounced.
 The other lost a narrow contest.
 Both got outmaneuvered by people in their own party.